 After answering these six questions, do you think you’re a good Scrum Master?
 What additional questions would you ask yourself as you introspect?
 Finally, thanks for stopping by and thanks to Manjari for inspiring me to think through this topic.
 Until next time.

-Update: Learn how to progressively hand over my Scrum Master responsibilities to the team in this blog post titled Mastering the Art of Actively Doing Nothing.
+Update: Learn how to progressively hand over Scrum Master responsibilities to the team in this blog post titled Mastering the Art of Actively Doing Nothing.